1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Once your child turns 18, he or she can move over to the regular 360 Checking account, which also doesn't require a minimum balance or charge monthly fees.
 Parents with a Capital One branch account can also link it to a regular 360 Checking account and transfer money between those accounts instantly.
 For savers, Capital One 360 offers a Kids Savings Account, which earns 1% and has no fees or balance requirements.
 Only parents can transfer money in or out.

 The Capital One app allows for mobile check deposit and peer-to-peer payments through Zelle.
 You can get customer service for Capital One 360 accounts at Capital One branches, and at the more-relaxed hubs known as Capital One Cafes, you can ask questions or make ATM deposits--then grab a latte.

-First Checking, a joint account for teens younger than 18 and their parents, was added to Bank of Internet's lineup last year.
+First Checking, a joint account for teens younger than 18 and their parents, was added to the Axos Bank (formerly Bank of Internet USA) lineup last year.
 The account charges no monthly fees and has no balance requirements beyond an initial deposit of $100.
 It also imposes low daily withdrawal limits ($100 in cash withdrawals, $500 in purchases), nixes overdraft fees, and refunds $12 in ATM fees per statement cycle.

 Once your teen turns 18, he or she will have several checking account options, including the no-frills, no-fee Essential Checking, with unlimited reimbursement of ATM fees in the U.S., or CashBack Checking, which rewards active debit card users with 1% cash back as long as they keep at least $1,500 in the account.
-Parents who bank with their kids may prefer the interest-bearing Platinum Checking or Rewards Checking.
-Parents can transfer money to their children instantly if both have a BofI account.
+Parents who bank with their kids may prefer Rewards Checking.
+Parents can transfer money to their children instantly if both have an Axos account.
 The app also allows you to transfer funds and deposit checks remotely.